Filtering & Expressions in dataviewR

 6. Note on Quick Filter and Quick Search

 The quick filter box (placed below the variable name) will helps to quickly search for a value in the variable.
-For character/factor variable(s) - it shows the distinct values of the variable(s) including the NA values.
+For character/factor variable(s) - it shows the distinct values of the variable(s) including the <NA> values.
 For numeric variable(s) - it shows an interactive draggable slider with minimum and maximum values of the variable(s).
 These do not reflect in the generated R code as filtering logic is solely depends on the Filter expression box.
-At present, NA values in numeric variables appear as blanks as per DT package formatting but this shall be fixed in a future enhancement.

 The quick search box allows you to quickly check whether a value exists in the dataset.
 It searches only within variable values, not variable names/attributes.